albertS4/Informatics_1sem/README.md

-sem2 works are in Informatics_2sem repository
+sem2 works are in sem2 folder